jhubbard2017/SmartVehicleSec-PiClient/README.md

 $ source venv-securityserverpy/bin/activate
 ```

+OpenCV is used for video capture.
+However, the installation methods are different for certain systems:

+- For MacOS, use `pip install opencv-python`
+- For linux, use `sudo apt-get install libopencv-dev python-opencv`

 The packages installed into the virtualenv are dictated by two files
 ### `requirements.txt`
 In this file, all packages required to run the tool should be listed.
 Specify the exact version of the packages so that changes in dependencies don't break your tool.